tipishev/git_workshop/README.md

 ![Basic Gearshift](images/basic_gearshift.png)

-However if you want to see how deep the rabbit hole goes you can read the official Git bible, available for free at https://git-scm.com/book/
+One one hand, If you want to see how deep the rabbit hole goes you can read the official Git bible, available for free at https://git-scm.com/book/

 ![Pro Git](images/pro-git.png)

-This book covers almost all the useful features for both users and Git admins.
+This book covers almost all the useful features for both Git users and admins.

 ![Advanced](images/advanced.png)

-However, if you want to be a happier person, you can instead look at project Legit, it wraps the common branch workflow into just 7 commands
+On the other hand, if you want to be a happier person, you can instead look at project Legit, it wraps the common branch workflow into just 7 commands

 ![Legit](images/legit.png)

 So let's get started!

-## Configuration
+# Configuration

 The fastest and most rewarding trick is to configure your Git.